MaxXSoft/Risky32/README.md

-# PepperRV
+# Risky32

-PepperRV is a simulator of RISC-V version Pepper architecture.
+Risky32 is a RISC-V simulator written in C++.

 ## Details